 1. Health Care

 Tending to people's well-being is a big industry in Columbus.
-The region is home to several major hospitals and medical centers that are nationally recognized for excellence.3 And this sector is primed to expand: The Department of Job and Family Services says that health care support occupations alone are projected to grow more than 30 percent in Columbus between 2016 and 2026.2
+One Columbus notes that the region is home to several major hospitals and medical centers that are nationally recognized for excellence.
+And this sector is primed to expand: The Department of Job and Family Services says that health care support occupations alone are projected to grow more than 30 percent in Columbus between 2016 and 2026.

 The following are a few examples of health careers that are expected to experience strong growth in Columbus over the coming years.
 (The percentages below represent the projected growth in employment between 2016 and 2026; salary figures are median annual wages as of March 2018.
 All data is from the Ohio Department of Job and Family Services.)

 - Home health aides—49.8 percent / $22,963